Fahadvonkazi/SimpleNote/README.md

 # SimpleNote
-The repository for our project in "Entwicklung von Web-Anwendungen" TEST.
+The repository for our project in "Entwicklung von Web-Anwendungen".